qursa-uc3m/libcoap-pqc-bench/README.md

 sudo pgrep -f 'libcoap' | while read pid; do sudo kill -9 $pid; done
 ```

-## Analyzing the traffic with Wireshark
+## Analyzing the Traffic with Wireshark

 See [OQS-wireshark](https://github.com/open-quantum-safe/oqs-demos/blob/main/wireshark/USAGE.md) for more details.
-Perhaps you need to run
+Perhaps you need to run:

 ```console
 xhost +si:localuser:root
 ```

-instead of
+instead of:

 ```console
 xhost +si:localuser:$USER
 ```

 if your user is not in the **docker** group.
-In that case
+In that case:

 ```console
 sudo docker run --net=host --privileged --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" openquantumsafe/wireshark